Apostolique/Mitten/README.md

 * Dot and Comma to rotate.
 * Control + Z to undo.
 * Control + Shift + Z to redo.
+* F11 for the borderless fullscreen mode.
+* Alt + Enter for the fullscreen mode.

 ## Restore